dvilardi/FastPokerOdds/index.markdown

 # Fast Poker Odds Calculator

 Fast Poker Odds Calculator is, by far, the easiest poker calculator on the App store.
-Get it free for iPhone or with a one-time purchase on iPad.
+Get it free on iPhone or with a one-time purchase on iPad.
 ZERO in-app purchases!

 ----